 Configuring UEFI Secure Boot

-1. Depending on the type of key you enroll — Veeam or DKMS-generated, do the following:
+1. Depending on whether the key was imported automatically or manually, do the following:

 Configuring UEFI Secure Boot